 As part of the WPC Young Professionals Committee’s (YP) mission, one key focus point is to “bridge the generation gap through mentorship networks”.
 In order to achieve that objective, the WPC started a “Pilot Mentoring Programme” in October 2010.

 This engagement is aimed at developing global cooperation through direct communication and access to a network of experience from an international non-corporate perspective to consider alternative strategies, advice and to achieve a common understanding.

-Now in its 4th edition, the Mentoring Programme has grown to include over 150 participants.
-In each mentoring circle a small group (2-5) of young people, both students and young professionals, are assigned as mentees to a senior industry professional who acts as their mentor.
+Now in its 4th edition, the Mentoring Programme involves 50 participants.
+In each mentoring circle a small group (4-5) of young people, both students and young professionals, are assigned as mentees to a senior industry professional who acts as their mentor.
 Every few months the international groups get together in a conference call to discuss a set of issues, both industry and career related and in order to allow for regular communication mentees are matched with mentors from similar time zones.

 The programme is set up as follows:

 Step 1: WPC Young Professionals Committee (YP) Members and National YP members are invited to paritcipate as mentees in the programme.
 Senior WPC executives and leaders in the National Committees are invited to become mentors.

 Step 2: The confirmed mentors and mentees are matched according to the time zone at their location.
 Notifications are then sent to mentors and mentees with an introduction and the mentors start the discussions.